South Coast 23

 The South Coast 23 is an American trailerable sailboat that was designed by Carl Alberg as a daysailer and cruiser and first built in 1965.

 Production

 The design was built by South Coast Seacraft in the United States, starting in 1965.
 A total of 250 were completed, but it is now out of production.

 While many boats were delivered complete and ready-to-sail, South Coast Seacraft also supplied some boats as kits for amateur completion.

-The South Coast 23 design was developed into the Kittiwake 23 in 1966 by the Kenner Boat Company, by taking one extra hull and using it to built a new mold, slightly lengthening it and changing the cabin top shape.
+The South Coast 23 design was developed into the Kittiwake 23 in 1966 by the Kenner Boat Company, by taking one extra hull and using it to build a new mold, slightly lengthening it and changing the cabin top shape.
 Kenner was the contractor to South Coast that built the early South Coast 23 hulls and the Kittiwake 23 was developed when South Coast moved hull production away from Kenner.

 Design

 The South Coast 23 is a recreational keelboat, built predominantly of fiberglass, with wooden trim.
 It has a masthead sloop rig; a spooned, raked stem; a raised counter, angled transom with a lazarette; a keel-mounted rudder controlled by a tiller and a fixed long keel.
 It displaces 3750 lb and carries 1475 lb of ballast.

 The boat has a draft of 2.83 ft with the standard keel.

 The boat is normally fitted with a small 3 to 6 hp well-mounted outboard motor for docking and maneuvering.

 The design was available as a two-berth daysailer/overnighter model with a shorter cabin or as a four-berth cruiser.
 The latter model has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin.
 The galley is located on both sides just aft of the bow cabin.
 The galley is equipped with a sink and an icebox.
 The head is located in the bow cabin, under the "V"-berth.
 The fresh water tank has a capacity of 16 u.s.gal and the cabin headroom is 53 in.

 The design has a PHRF racing average handicap of 270 and a hull speed of 5.6 kn.